 Household items that are past their prime are also an easy way to collect seed starting containers.
 Here are just a few of the items you can use.

-- reused nursery flats, pots and trays- just ask your local nursery for unused or check freecycle
+reused nursery flats, pots and trays- just ask your local nursery if they have any extra.

 So, skip the expensive peat pots and pellets and raid your recycling bin instead!
 Spend the money you save on more seeds instead!

 Not all containers are created equal, and in order to keep your seedlings healthy you should take some precautions when using these items for seed starting.
 Such as:

 - Wash your seed starting containers with soap and water before planting in them